hola/challenge_word_classifier/README.md

 * Submission deadline: **May 27, 2016**, 23:59:59 UTC.
 * Preliminary results will be published on **June 3, 2016**, and final results on **June 10, 2016**.
 * You may submit more than once.
 Only your latest submission, as long as it's still before the deadline, will be evaluated.
-* We will use **Node.js v5.11.0** (stable release at the time of this publication) for testing.
+* We will use **Node.js v6.0.0** (current at the time of this publication) for testing.
 You can use any language features supported by the interpreter in its default configuration.
 * Your code must all be in a **single JS file**.
 * Your submission must be in JS.
 If you prefer CoffeeScript or similar, translate to JS before submitting.
 * It is **not allowed to require any JS modules**, not even the standard ones built into Node.js.